KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 ## News
+**[01/08/2025] BioCAS'25:** One led and co-first authored paper, **A Memory-Efficient Retrieval Architecture for RAG-Enabled Wearable Medical LLM-Agent**, has been accepted by BioCAS'25!
+Congrats!🎉

-**[18/07/2025] TCAD'25** One co-authored paper, **Configurable Dataflow and Adaptive Mapping Optimization for Hybrid ReRAM and SRAM Compute-in-Memory Accelerator**, has been accepted by TCAD!
+**[18/07/2025] TCAD'25:** One co-authored paper, **Configurable Dataflow and Adaptive Mapping Optimization for Hybrid ReRAM and SRAM Compute-in-Memory Accelerator**, has been accepted by TCAD!
 Congrats!🎉

 **[16/07/2025] CASS Travel Grant:** I have been awarded the IEEE CASS Student Travel Grant!
 Congrats!🎉